 Autumn in London is a magnificent affair – tree-lined streets blaze with russet oranges and yellows, leaves crunch underfoot and the lure of hearty pub meals and blazing fires are impossible to resist.

-As someone who loves the warm weather, for me, autumn in London used to mean melancholy and a fair bit of moping.
-I’ll let you in on a little secret though – the autumn months are really something special.
-Over the years I’ve learnt to embrace the best of the season, stomping through leaves and gawping at fireworks ‘n’ all.
+We love the warm weather so for us, autumn in London used to mean melancholy and a fair bit of moping.
+We’ll let you in on a little secret though – the autumn months are really something special.
+Over the years we’ve learnt to embrace the best of the season, stomping through leaves and gawping at fireworks ‘n’ all.

 Need some inspiration?
 Here’s what you shouldn’t miss (PS: don’t miss my roundup of autumn events in London at the end either).